On the pavement thinking about enlightenment

 Judging by the Buddha’s own post-awakening choices, he’d probably learn Chinese and become a zennie if he were to come back to life today.
 But after the Buddha distanced himself from the dominant Indian mindset, his Indian (Theravadin) heirs seem to have slumped back into their cultural understandings of transcending life on earth – saying ‘no’ to this life, and especially normal lay life.

 Turning one’s back on this (admittedly roller-coaster) earthly life in order to put an end to suffering seems a very high price to pay.
 The ‘cure’ seems worse than the disease!
-It also amounts to a peculiar reading of the third ennobling truth, about the cessation of suffering.
+It also amounts to a peculiar reading of the third great task, about stopping and savouring the cessation of suffering.
 Barry Magid (a zennie) puts the matter right in a crucial passage in his book Ending the pursuit of happiness: a Zen guide (Boston: Wisdom, 2008):

 ‘suffering doesn’t disappear from our life, but into our life.
 When we live our life as a whole, there is no longer an aspect that gets singled out as “suffering”.’